Freephone: 0508 650 200

 Sherry came to New Zealand over three years ago and decided to join the Student Advisory Group to add a different perspective as a new "kiwi".

-Melanie Alican is a quality inspector with an applied knowledge and passion for her work.
+Melanie Alican is an operations coordinator with an applied knowledge and passion for her work.

 Janice hopes that by being involved with the Student Advisory Group she will be able to contribute to better decision-making that improves outcomes for all students.